 Most home care agencies provide companionship and personal care assistance, serving basic, day-to-day needs such as meal preparation, laundry, housekeeping, medication reminders, and more.
 Outside of medication reminders, however, home care aides are not able to provide medical assistance.

 If your loved one requires temporary medical assistance or wound care after hospital discharge, a VNA (Visiting Nurses Assistant) would be able to help with those medical needs.
-Please note that VNA services are provided through insurance and the frequency of visits is dependent on your health care plan.
+VNA services are provided through insurance, and the frequency of visits is dependent on your health care plan.

 If the client has long-term healthcare needs, a nursing home or post-acute care center is usually a good decision.
-Nursing homes have licensed nurses and physicians on-site, 24/7, as well as CNAs who can monitor the patient’s health and implement the most necessary treatments or interventions on-site.
+Nursing homes have licensed nurses and physicians on-site and CNAs who can monitor the patient’s health and implement the most necessary treatments or interventions on-site.

 Does The Client Require Acute Memory Care? (dementia, Alzheimer’s, etc.)

-Home care support allows families more time and flexibility to choose a good memory care center or nursing home that accommodates the needs that arise as patients progress into later stages of dementia.
+Home care support allows families more time and flexibility in choosing a memory care center or nursing home that accommodates the needs that arise as patients progress into later stages of dementia.

 Is Socialization Important For Your Loved One?